Rotananob/Rotananob/README.md

 ## About Me

-- 🎓 Computer Science student at **Asia Euro University**, Phnom Penh
+- 🎓 Computer Science student at **Asia Euro University** And  Managements information systems student at **SETEC Institute**  Phnom Penh
 - 💼 Freelance web developer, currently building **YoungPOS** as a startup product
 - 🇰🇭 Focused on building practical, locally relevant software for Cambodian businesses
 - 🧠 Comfortable across the stack — frontend, backend, databases, and deployment